Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Exercise and Heart rate, Stethoscopes and Heart Model.md

 **Affected People**: Public (especially small children)

-**Before Mitigation**: Likelihood: 2, Severity: 5, Overall: 10
+**Before Mitigation**: Likelihood: 2, Severity: 5, Overall: 10 (high)

 **Mitigation**: (The heart model is suitable for older children, so hopefully shouldn't be an issue).
-Do not let children play with experiments unattended.
+Do not let children play with experiments unattended and check all pieces in heart model are present at end of experiment.

 Call first aider in case of ingestion and encourage the child to cough.

-**After Mitigation**: Likelihood: 1, Severity: 5, Overall: 5
+**After Mitigation**: Likelihood: 1, Severity: 5, Overall: 5 (medium)

 <br/>